KleberVales/programacao-orientada-a-objetos/README.md

 **Encapsulation:** Protects the internal data of an object by exposing only what’s necessary through public methods.\
 → Helps maintain data security and integrity.

+**Inheritance:** Allows a class to inherit attributes and methods from another class, promoting code reuse.\
+→ Example: class ElectricCar extends Car